-The triple-rig is just what it sounds like: rig three boats together and there you have it.
+The triple rig is just what it sounds like: rig three boats together and there you have it.
 It’s simple and elegant.
 Oh, and it was designed by the absolutely fierce Georgie White (read all about her here) back in 1954.
-To the chagrin of her skeptics, who would often question whether a triple sized boat could even fit through certain parts of the canyon, the triple-rig proved to be the safest and most effective way to float through some of the toughest rapids on the Colorado.
-This design was taken and improved upon by Holiday’s very own founder Dee Holladay, who re-invented the system and paired it down for 18′ rafts through Cataract Canyon.
-A few decades of design tweaking later and here we are!
+To the chagrin of her skeptics, who would often question whether a triple sized boat could even fit through certain parts of the canyon, the triple rig proved to be the safest and most effective way to float through some of the toughest rapids on the Colorado.
+This design was taken and improved upon by Holiday’s very own founder Dee Holladay, who re-invented the system and pared it down for 18′ rafts through Cataract Canyon.
+A few decades of design-tweaking later and here we are!

 In other words: “Yet what force on earth is weaker than the feeble strength of one/ For the Union makes us strong/ Solidarity forever, solidarity forever.”
 I think that’s what John Wood means.

 But seriously, come and check out the power of unity in a triple rig on a May or June Cataract Trip this season as we prepare for roughly 130-40% of average snow pack delivering us some truly rowdy white water!

 Easton Smith is a Local Wasatch Front resident and writer.
 He spends his time community organizing, rock-climbing and playin’ some mean banjo.
 For more writing from Easton, check out his personal blog or stay tuned for future loggings in River Currents.